 I decided to hang the newspaper frames near the front entryway.
 That way, everyone could give them a glance when visiting our house.

 Because I could cut out any size section of the newspaper, I measured the wall and figured out the frame size that way.
 Wanting to fill up about 2/3 of the width of the wall I went with two frames that are 20×18.
-I chose this Fremont Gold frame for a traditional look, along with a warm white mat and then a black pebble mat.
+I chose Fremont Gold frame for a traditional look, along with a warm white mat and then a black pebble mat.
 I have brass and gold accents throughout the living room (like my curtain rods), so I figured the gold frame would coordinate well with those.

 Instead of using glass, I chose non-glare acrylic.
 This made each frame super lightweight so I was able to attach them to the wall using only command strips.
 The frames came with hanging options (standard wire, security hangers, etc.) but I didn’t have to use those at all!